-- provide and discuss the online safety policy and procedures, including our acceptable use policy, with all members of staff as part of induction. - provide up-to-date and appropriate training for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
-Updates will be delivered at least annually, at the start of the school year. - ensure staff training covers the potential risks posed to students (content, contact and conduct) as well as our professional practice expectations. - build on existing expertise, by providing opportunities for staff to contribute to and shape our online safety approaches. - ensure staff are aware that our IT systems are monitored, and that activity can be traced to individual users.
-Staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices.

-- o ensure staff are aware that their online conduct, including personal use of social media, can have an impact on their professional role and reputation. - highlight useful educational resources and tools which staff could use with students. - ensure all members of staff are aware of the procedures to follow regarding online safety concerns involving students, colleagues or other members of the community.
+- o provide and discuss the online safety policy and procedures, including our IT Terms of Use, with all members of staff as part of induction. - o provide up-to-date and appropriate training for all staff which is integrated, aligned and considered as part of our overarching safeguarding approach.
+Updates will be delivered at least annually. - ensure staff training covers the potential risks posed to students (content, contact and conduct) as well as our professional practice expectations. - o build on existing expertise, by providing opportunities for staff to contribute to and shape our online safety approaches. - ensure staff are aware that our IT systems are monitored, and that activity can be traced to individual users.
+Staff will be reminded to behave professionally and in accordance with our policies when accessing our systems and devices. - o ensure staff are aware that their online conduct, including personal use of social media, can have an impact on their professional role and reputation. - o highlight useful educational resources and tools which staff could use with students. - ensure all members of staff are aware of the procedures to follow regarding online safety concerns involving students, colleagues or other members of the community.